alicializbeth/18213019-18213021/README.md

     3. Download all parses on those hyperlinks

     NB: in order to run the file, user should install jsoup library and run the file with the path of the jar written on the command line (only if it's run on the terminal).

+(d) Mid-Test Assignment
+    Date released: Friday, Oct 23th 2015
+    File names: imgdownloader.py & UTS.sh

+    A script which is able to download all images with .jpg format on a web page.
+Every downloaded image will be backed up       automatically to another directory in the computer.
+The backup process will utilize rsync that is combined with python,      shell scripting as well.

+    <b>Requirement Environment and Library</b>
+    In order to run the program, user should install:
+        1. Python
+            BeautifulSoup library.
+        2. Shell Scripting
+            -	cwRsync
+                 A packaging of Rsync for Windows with a client GUI that is used for fast remote file backup and                              synchronization.
+            -	Gow
+            -	Node.js
+            -	Wget64